hyurl/alar/api.md

 channel.
 Otherwise, the RPC channel will be bound a network channel according to the `host` and `port`.
 By default `timeout` is set `5000`ms, works both in connection and IPC requests.

+The RPC channel could be established in the future, when `defer` is `true`, the `connect()` method will return immediately when the server is not available, the client will try to connect it in the background automatically.

+The channel provides internal support for re-connection as well, if a remote service is disconnected e.g. the server shutdown (even manually), the traffic will be redirected to other online services, and the client will try to reconnect repeatedly in the background (according to `timeout`).

+When no remote service is connected, the `remote()` method will return the local instance instead, so that to keep the service always available.

 # RpcChannel